tmdag/reinstall_setup/README.md

 ## Files
 For detailed instructions on how to use these, please refer to the project [WIKI page](../../wiki/Package-and-Extension-files).
 - **flatpak-packages.txt**: Contains a list of all flatpak packages to install.
-Customize this manually or via the app.[More info](../../wiki/Package-and-Extension-files#dnf-package-list)
+[Read More](../../wiki/Package-and-Extension-files#dnf-package-list)
-- **dnf-packages.txt**: Contains a list of all applications to be installed in the format of "@repository package_name".[More info](../../wiki/Package-and-Extension-files#flatpak-package-list)
+- **dnf-packages.txt**: Contains a list of all dnf applications to be installed.
+[Read More](../../wiki/Package-and-Extension-files#flatpak-package-list)
-- **gnome-extensions.txt**: Contains a list of all GNOME extensions to be installed on your system.[More info](../../wiki/Package-and-Extension-files#gnome-extension-package-list)
+- **gnome-extensions.txt**: Contains a list of all GNOME extensions to be installed on your system.
+[Read more](../../wiki/Package-and-Extension-files#gnome-extension-package-list)

 ![Screenshot](../../wiki/images/hero_screenshot.png)